Mills & Boon: History

-Mills & Boon was founded by Gerald Rusgrove Mills (3 January 1877 – 23 September 1928) and Charles Boon (9 May 1877 – 2 December 1943) in 1908 as a general fiction publisher, although their first book was, prophetically, a romance.
+Mills & Boon was founded by former employees of the Methuen publishing house, Gerald Rusgrove Mills (3 January 1877 – 23 September 1928) and Charles Boon (9 May 1877 – 2 December 1943) in 1908 as a general fiction publisher, although their first book was a romance.
 An early signing was the mystery and crime writer Victor Bridges.
-Mills & Boon also published—in 1911 and 1912—two early works by Hugh Walpole, including the very successful Mr Perrin and Mr Traill (which was subsequently filmed).
+Mills & Boon also published—in 1911 and 1912—two early works by Hugh Walpole, including Mr Perrin and Mr Traill, which was later adapted into the film of the same name.
 Between 1912 and 1923, it published numerous adventure titles by Jack London.
 In its early years the company also published "educational textbooks, socialist tracts and Shakespeare" as well as "travel guides, children’s and craft books".

 It was not until the 1930s that the company began to concentrate specifically on romances.
-The company was purchased on 1 October 1971, by Harlequin Enterprises of Canada, their North American distributor.

 From the very beginning, Mills & Boon published in a form and at a price that was within the reach of a wide readership.
 In the 1930s the company noted the rapid rise of commercial circulating libraries and the growing appetite for escapism during the Depression years.
-Due to these type of libraries, Mills & Boon were able to produce over 160 titles every year during that decade.
+Due to these types of libraries, Mills & Boon were able to produce over 160 titles every year during that decade.
 Historian Ross McKibbin has argued that 'it was the rapid growth of the ‘tuppenny libraries’ in the interwar years which transformed Mills and Boon into a firm which exclusively published romantic fiction.'
 The favourite genre was romance and the company decided to concentrate on hardback romances, a policy which became increasingly successful.
 These titles were initially sold through weekly, two-penny libraries.
 There, they became known as 'the brown books', because of their distinctive binding.

 Mills & Boon's innovative marketing strategies also contributed to their novels' popularity.
-Since 1930, this was evident when the company sent a copy of a chapter (a souvenir chapter) of one of their books to whoever formally requested one.
-Furthermore, the company's innovative marketing extended to creating eye-catching covers (with attention-grabbing colours and "and romantic images of couples or the beautiful heroine") to display in store windows.
+Since 1930, this was evident when the company sent a copy of a chapter of one of their books to whoever formally requested one.
+Furthermore, the company's innovative marketing extended to creating eye-catching covers, with attention-grabbing colours and "romantic images of couples or the beautiful heroine", to display in store windows.